Indiana completes season sweep of Bulls

 The Pacers' lead ballooned to as many as 23 points during the third quarter.
 Oladipo dished a pass to Sabonis, who finished with a layup to put Indiana on top 75-52 with 6:44 remaining in the session.
 Indiana led 62-46 at the half, as Sabonis (14 points), Edmond Sumner (12) and Oladipo (11) each provided double-digit scoring for the Pacers before the break.

 The Bulls were outscored 33-21 in the second quarter as Turner made a jump shot to kick off a 9-0 run late in the quarter that doubled Indiana's lead from nine points to 18.
-Pacers guard Malcolm Brogdon did not play because of a sore left hip that he sustained Wednesday night against Milwaukee.
+Pacers guard Malcolm Brogdon did not play because of a sore left hip that he sustained Wednesday night against the Milwaukee Bucks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)